datastax/cassandra-quarkus/changelog/README.md

+### 1.1.0-rc2

+This release is built against Quarkus 2.0.0.Final and the Cassandra driver 4.12.0.

+Merged from 1.0.x:

+- [bug] Do not reference MutinyResultProducerService directly (fixes #178)

 ### 1.1.0-rc1

 This release is built against Quarkus 2.0.0.Final and the Cassandra driver 4.12.0.

 - [improvement] Upgrade to Quarkus 2.0 (fixes #172)

+Merged from 1.0.x:

+- [bug] Register MutinyResultProducerService as ServiceProviderBuildItem (fixes #174)
+- [bug] Use Thread context class loader in QuarkusDriverContext (fixes #171)

 ### 1.0.3